 Whichever university you apply to, you need to consider the cost of your tuition and your living (or ‘maintenance’) costs.
 These amounts can seem daunting but there's lots of support available to help you finance your studies.

-The details in this section are for UK/EU students.
+The details in this section are for Home fee status students.
+The fee status of EU nationals for 2018 entry onwards has yet to be determined by the UK government.
+EU students should regularly check for updates at: www.cam.ac.uk/eu.
 If you're from outside the EU, including Islands students (from the Channel Islands and the Isle of Man), you should check International fees and costs for details.

 There are various sources of financial support available to help towards the costs at Cambridge.
 These fall into two broad categories: government financial support and Cambridge financial support.

 If you are an organist, singer/chorister or instrumentalist of a very high standard and you’d like to combine specialist musical experience with a Cambridge degree, you should consider applying for a Music Award.